petermr/tigr2ess/crops/rice/ami-search-cooccurRiceLocalDictionary.md

 As an command-line option I have passed it as `/home/ambarish123/rice.xml` Prefer to use `xml` formatted dictionary file as of light-weight and ease into handling embedded functionalities of the tool.

-For the check or test-run let's try to get cooccurance between self i.e local rice dictionary - `rice.xml`.
+For the check or test-run let's try to get cooccurrence between self i.e local rice dictionary - `rice.xml`.

 ```
     ambarish123@ubuntu:~$ ami-search-cooccur rice/ /home/ambarish123/rice.xml